- Prospective Students

 If you want to register for the Q Placement Test, visit the test website here.

 What is the elective grade system (P/CR/NC) and am I eligible?

-As of Spring 2021, the Elective Grade System became available for students, where the grade P, CR or NC option can be used for electives and the P, CR or NC grades do not impact your GPA.
+As of Spring 2021, the Elective Grade System became temporarily available for students, where the grade P, CR or NC option can be used for electives and the P, CR or NC grades do not impact GPA.
 Please read the Elective Grade System Policy page for more information.

-Note that even though you may be taking a non-program required course, please be aware if you need the course as a prerequisite with a grade requirement (e.g. MATH 155 & 157 has a prerequisite of a C grade fo MATH 100 and a P grade is equivalent to C-).
+Note that even though you may be taking a non-program required course, please be aware if you need the course as a prerequisite with a grade requirement (e.g. MATH 155 & 157 has a prerequisite of a C grade for MATH 100 and a P grade is equivalent to C-).
 Also, if you intend to transfer to the MATH department, please do not opt-in for the Elective Grade System for program required courses as they would not be accepted.

 For more information, please contact SFU Student Services.